reegen66/gprsa/README.md

 ## What it does

-This Python script automates the entire process of setting up a new GitHub project:
+This Python script automates the entire process of setting up a new **private GitHub** project:

 1. **Creates a new private GitHub repository** with a name you specify.
 2. **Initializes Git** in your local project directory.